slowernews/wisdom-tldr/README.md

 Happiness is a journey, not a destination.

+> *'The minute you’re satisfied with where you are, you aren’t there anymore.' -- Tony Gwynn*

 ===
 ###On startups

 > *'What you need to start a new business: generosity.' -- Derek Sivers*

 ===
-###On honesty

-> *'The greatness of a man is not in how much wealth he acquires, but in his integrity.' -- Bob Marley*

-===
-###On wealth and being rich
+###On wealth

-Being rich is not counting your money all day but doing what you feel like.
+Being rich is not counting your money all day but being free.

 > *'Some people are so poor, all they have is money.'*

-===
-###On control

-Control what you can.
-Ignore what you can't.
-Accept that you cannot control everything.
-Let go.

-> *'You can lead a horse to water but you can’t make him drink.'*

 ===
 ###On jobs